 - be passionate about teaching and learning within the field of SEN for students with complex needs/ASD/PMLD/SLD

 - the ability to inspire others

-As our Associate Head Teacher you will be:
+As our Deputy Head Teacher you will be:

 - an integral part of an outstanding leadership team

 - given further opportunities to develop your own career progression and your role in our school

 - part of a special school with a high community profile

 - playing an active part in a lead teaching school – Leading Learning Forward

 You will have an up-to-date knowledge of mainstream education and be experienced in translating this into a specialist setting.
 We are looking forward to welcoming someone with the ambition and drive to support the Head Teacher in taking the school forward.

 If you believe you are the right person to join our forward thinking team and you want to make a difference to the lives of the students at St. Hugh’s, then we want to hear from you.